 - $131 to $145 on your energy bill annually

-Your smart thermostat will provide you with a monthly heating and cooling report, which often compares you to other residences in your community.
+Your smart thermostat will give you a monthly heating and cooling report, which usually compares you to other residences in your community.

-Your potential savings differ based on your home, where you live, how much insulation you have and your preferred temperature settings.
-You might experience average savings, significant savings or somewhere in between.
+Your potential savings vary based on your home, where you live, how much insulation you have and your preferred temperature settings.
+You might experience average savings, significant savings or somewhere in the middle.

-If you're noticing you're only getting small savings on energy costs, you might be optimizing for energy efficiency already.
-This includes turning off your HVAC system when you're not at home or moving your thermostat up/down when you're asleep.
+If you’re finding you’re only getting small savings on energy costs, you might be optimizing for energy efficiency currently.
+This includes switching off your HVAC system when you’re not at home or turning your thermostat up/down when you’re sleeping.

 Smart thermostats make the process easy through their hands-off process that gradually shifts the temperature.
-If you're at home a lot, it might not save you much on energy costs as is the point in an automated, energy-efficient schedule.
+If you’re at home often, it might not save you much on energy costs as is the point in an automated, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

-Most utility companies offer rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment such as a smart thermostat.
-The rebate total varies by company, but in many instances, it will take care of most or all the expense.
-To find out more, visit your utility company's website for rebate info.
+Most utility companies offer rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
+The rebate amount varies by company, but in many instances, it will cover most or all the cost.
+To find out more, check your utility company’s website for rebate info.

 Trust the Experts for Your Smart Thermostat Needs

-Installing a smart thermostat is an investment, but it can save you money in the end.
-If you’ve been thinking about installing one and want to know if they run as promised, we offer free home comfort assessments.
-Call our Experts at 317-527-0271 to schedule yours today!
+Installing a smart thermostat is an investment, but it can save you money in the long run.
+If you’ve been thinking about getting one and want to know if they work as promised, we provide free home comfort assessments.
+Call our Experts at 866-397-3787 to request yours now!